 Mobile users want a streamlined experience so your web pages should be easy to access.
 This means that you should take advantage of interactions that make visiting your website a pleasant experience.

-If you’re website sells products or if a phone number is an important touch point, one of the best things you can do is to make it easy for customers to call you.
+If your website sells products or if a phone number is an important touchpoint, one of the best things you can do is to make it easy for customers to call you.
 One of the best ways to make a contact us page valuable is to make phone numbers clickable.
 Please don’t make customers swipe back and forth across phone and browser apps to type in your number.

 Making a phone number (and other important elements) clickable can make a big difference and all you need to do is to link it.